-Our brand is our key intangible asset, valuable not only to An Post but to the nation.
+Looking to the future Our brand is our key intangible asset, valuable not only to An Post but to the nation.
 However, our brand will only continue to be valued if we maintain our relentless focus on meeting customer needs.
-For the Post Office network, this means being needs.
 For the Post Office network, this means being exceptionally useful and continually innovative in the products and services we offer.
 Equally important is offering the warmth of personalised service, staying close and connected to the communities we serve across Ireland.

-Through 2025 and beyond, we will continue to drive growth in financial services and insurance providing customers with simple tools and practical tips to become financially fit while fostering a vibrant, transformed and sustainable network.
+Through 2025 and beyond, we will continue to drive growth in financial services and insurance providing customers with simple tools and practical tips to become financially fit while fostering a vibrant. transformed and sustainable network.